Project-QForum/QForum-Core/README.md

 ### Features

 - Open source and free, so you don't need to worry about its security.
-- Developed by the official and maintained for a long time.。
+- Developed by the official and maintained for a long time.